 - Using poles can help establish a consistent rhythm, which in turn can increase your speed.
 This is especially true on flat terrain.

 - Poles provide an extra two points of contact, which improves your traction on surfaces like mud, snow, and loose rock.

 - Poles help with your balance when dealing with difficult terrain such as river crossings, root-strewn trails, and slick log bridges.
 Staying balanced helps you move quickly and safely.

 - Poles can be used as a probe, providing more information than is available just with your eyes.
 Use your poles to learn about puddles, melting snow around rocks, and quicksand.

 - Trekking poles have uses for more than trekking.
 They save the weight of having dedicated tent poles; pitching a shelter with trekking poles can save up to two pounds.
 Trekking poles are also much stronger and more rigid than tent poles, so they're less likely to break in high winds.
 This helps creates safer shelters.
 Poles can also double as a medical splint and can serve as ultralight packrafting paddles.

-See the best trekking poles in our Trekking Pole Review and helpful tips for selecting the best poles in our Trekking Pole Buying Advice.
+Check out our best trekking poles review or read about helpful tips for selecting the best poles in our trekking pole buying advice.